The interior of KwaZulu-Natal is home to some of the most picturesque...Read more >

 For a price quote based on alternative accommodation standards, to discuss flight options or to tailor this itinerary, please call to speak with a Cox & Kings consultant or enquire online.

-Three Trees at Spioenkop is a colonial Natal farmhouse capturing a turn-of-the-century ambiance with haunting memorabilia and an old-world charm.
-Overlooking the spectacular secluded valley of the Spioenkop Game Reserve, the expanses of pristine game-rich wilderness provides the perfect base to discover the history of bygone battlefields and Anglo-Boer sites.
-Spioenkop is arguably the most famous of all battles between the British and the Boers.
-7 rooms and a cottage each with private decks are tastefully furnished with locally made linens and feature antique sash windows, wood panelling and corrugated iron exteriors.
+Three Trees at Spioenkop is a colonial Natal farmhouse capturing a turn-of-the-century ambience and an old-world charm.
+Overlooking the spectacular secluded valley of the Spioenkop Game Reserve, the expanses of pristine willdife-rich wilderness provides the perfect backdrop to discover the history of bygone battlefields and Anglo-Boer sites.
+Seven rooms and a cottage, each with private decks, are tastefully furnished with locally made linens and feature antique sash windows, wood panelling and corrugated iron exteriors.
 The main areas offer comfortable sofas where you can immerse yourself in the history of the region.
-Communal meals are serviced on wrap-around verandas, or indoors around a warm blazing fire in cooler months.
-A swimming pool and deck boast stunning views towards the Drakensberg Mountains.
-Features: Swimming pool, 7 double rooms, 1 family cottage, turn-of-the century décor, battlefield tours, ...
+Communal meals are served on the wrap-around verandas, or indoors around a blazing fire in cooler months.
+The swimming pool and deck offer stunning views towards the Drakensberg mountains.
+Features: 7 double rooms, 1 family cottage, swimming pool, dining area.
+Room amenities: Private bathroom, ceiling fan, veranda

 Low season from £4295 per person